crcarlo/react-simple-weather/README.md

 |`location` | the `latitude,longitude` string for the desired position|
 |or `woeid`| the [woeid](https://en.wikipedia.org/wiki/WOEID) of the location
 |`unit`|unit used for temperature (`'c'` or `'f'`)|

+## Running demo
+You can find a demo on this repository which is running at [crcarlo.github.io/react-simple-weather](https://crcarlo.github.io/react-simple-weather)